sonatype-nexus-community/nexus-iq-chrome-extension/README.md

 3. Navigate to one of the pages that the extension is compatible with (see the detailed list below).

-4. Click on the Blue Lightbulb...
+4. Click on the Blue Sonatype Logo...
 <img src="images/Extension_lodash_-_npm_4.17.9.png" alt="drawing" width="300"/>
 <br/>
 4.1 ...The solution will think for a second...Then show the Data.